ds-horizon/deFrost/README.md

    yarn defrost create-build -f Staging -v Release
    ```

-2. **Record Frame and React Data**: Once the APK is ready and installed on your device, you can begin recording frame and React commit data:
+2. **Record Frame and React Data**: Once the APK is ready, installed on your device and all permissions given, you can begin recording frame and React commit data:

    ```sh
    yarn defrost record -p com.example.myapp